guzzle/guzzle/docs/http-client/client.rst

 params
 ~~~~~~

 The `params` options can be used to specify an associative array of data parameters to add to a request.
+Note that
+these are not query string parameters.

 timeout / connect_timeout
 ~~~~~~~~~~~~~~~~~~~~~~~~~